Progressive Binarization - Pauli Correlation Encoding: a Continuation Method for Constrained Optimization: Pauli Correlation Encoding

 where $d_{ij}$ denotes the weight of the edge that connects nodes $i$ and $j$, and $x_i\in\{0,1\}$ represents the binary variable associated with node $i$, indicating which side of the cut the node is assigned.
 The objective function corresponds to the cut value, defined as the sum of the weights of the edges connecting nodes belonging to different partitions.
 For instance, if $x_i = 0$ and $x_j = 1$, nodes $i$ and $j$ are placed on opposite sides of the cut and the corresponding edge contributes to the objective function.
 In the PCE algorithm, binary variables are substituted by the sign function, i.e. $x_i=\mathrm{sign}\left(\left\langle\Pi_i\right\rangle\right)$:

-However, in practice, the sign function is replaced by the hyperbolic tangent, which provides a smooth approximation of the sign function, better suited for classical optimizers \citep{noauthor_variational_nodate}.
-Thus, the loss function is finally formulated as follows:
+However, in practice, the sign function is replaced by the hyperbolic tangent, which provides a smooth approximation better suited for classical optimizers \citep{noauthor_variational_nodate}.
+The loss is therefore written as a function of the circuit parameters $\vec{\theta}$ and of a sharpness parameter $\alpha$: